-3283 FR HEALTH SEM = 0.5 credit
+3283 FR HEALTH

 This course is required for graduation.
-It emphasizes critical knowledge and skills that students need in order to obtain, understand, and use basic health information and services in ways that enhance lifelong health.
-The primary focus is on behaviors that have the greatest effect especially those related to decision making & goal setting; nutrition; physical activity; safety; substance use & abuse; and sexual behaviors that lead to HIV, STDs, and unintended pregnancy, as developmentally appropriate.
+Health emphasizes critical knowledge and skills that students need in order to obtain, understand, and use basic health information and services in ways that enhance lifelong health.
+The primary focus is on behaviors that have the greatest effect, especially those related to decision-making & goal-setting; nutrition, physical activity, safety, substance abuse & refusal, and sexual behaviors that lead to HIV, STDs, and unintended pregnancy as developmentally appropriate.

-6033 FR BOYS PE I SEM = 0.5 credit \ 6034 FR GIRLS PE I SEM = 0.5 credit \
+6033 FR BOYS PE I 6034 FR GIRLS PE I

 Physical Education I is designed for participation in a variety of sports that will enhance life-long activity through emphasis on personal well-being, sport-specific knowledge and skills, sportsmanship and cooperative learning.
 Students will be exposed to skills and concepts with the purpose of promoting and generating an interest in life-long activity.
 The course includes a unit dedicated to fitness and health.
 The essential ideas of the fitness unit may be embedded within the other activity-specific units.
-Specific activities will include, but are not limited to, archery, badminton, bowling, golf, floor hockey, soccer and volleyball.
-Please note: A gym uniform is recommended to participate in any Physical Education course.
-CV9 gym uniforms are highly recommended and can be purchased via PaySchools.
-Otherwise, students must obtain and wear athletic apparel as outlined in the PE instructor's syllabus.
+Specific activities will include, but are not limited to, archery, badminton, bowling, golf, floor hockey, soccer, volleyball, basketball, football and softball.
+Please note: Students must wear athletic apparel (shorts and t-shirt) as outlined in the PE instructors syllabus in order to receive the daily participation grade.
+CV9 gym apparel may be purchased via PaySchools as an option.

-\Minimum graduation requirements: Students are required to pass Physical Education 1 or 2 for 0.5 unit of credit.
+Minimum graduation requirements: Students are required to pass Physical Education 1 or 2 for 0.5 unit of credit.